-9. New Pedestrian Spine 2 North Parkland (Development Stage 8)
+9. New Pedestrian Spine 2 publicly accessible open space (Development Stage 8)

-This new parkland will be delivered as part of Indicative Development Stage 8 as illustrated on Figure 33 and in the Landscape Plan Report in Annexure 10 of the Preferred Project Report.
-This through site parkland and pedestrian connection is intended to be simple in design and character allowing ease of movement through the space.
-The recommended main water body at the southern edge of this parkland acts as an elevated focal point in the Concept Plan site and would assist in the creation of a sense of place, providing a distinct connection to the foreshore to the south.
-Refer Figure 9.
+This publicly accessible open space will be delivered as part of Indicative Development Stage 8 as illustrated in the Landscape Plan Report in Annexure 10 of this Preferred Project Report.
+This through site publicly accessible open space and pedestrian connection is intended to be simple in design and character allowing ease of movement through the space.
+The recommended main water body at the southern edge of this publicly accessible open space acts as an elevated focal point in the Concept Plan site and would assist in the creation of a sense of place, providing a distinct connection to the foreshore to the south.
+Refer Map 9.

-- Performs as formal linear open space in addition to its role as a pedestrian link - Incorporates formal avenue tree planting as a way of screening the adjoining existing building - Includes clear sight lines through the park to maximise pedestrian safety - Includes large reflection pond / water body
+- Performs as formal linear open space in addition to its role as a pedestrian link - Incorporates formal avenue tree planting as a way of screening the adjoining existing building - Includes clear sight lines through the publicly accessible open space to maximise pedestrian safety - Includes large reflection pond / water body